esapekkasun/steam-review-sentiment/README.md

 The data is downloaded from https://www.kaggle.com/datasets/kieranpoc/steam-reviews, and not provided in this repository.
 If you want to try to run the code in this repository, you need to download the data and extract it in the **data** folder.

-It contains more than 100 million steam reviews.
-The dataset contains texts in many languages, but only english language reviews are used in the model.
+The dataset contains more than 100 million steam reviews.
+It contains texts in many languages, but only english language reviews are used in the model.

 ## Model description

-The model is implemented as a Recurrent Neural Network, which processes the review texts token by token (word by word).
+The model is implemented as a Recurrent Neural Network (RNN) with pytorch and torchtext libraries.
+The RNN processes the review texts token by token (word by word) and outputs a single value for classifying the text sentiment (voted up/down).

 ## Data processing and model generation